Martinique New York on Broadway, Curio Collection by Hilton: Site

-The Martinique New York is on the east side of Herald Square in the Koreatown and Midtown South neighborhoods of Manhattan in New York City.
+The Martinique New York is on the eastern side of Greeley Square, south of Herald Square, in the Koreatown and Midtown South neighborhoods of Manhattan in New York City, United States.
 The building has a frontage along Broadway to the west, 33rd Street to the north, and 32nd Street to the south.
 The hotel was built on lots at West 33rd and 32nd Streets, and also the northeast corner of Broadway and 32nd Street.
 The irregularly shaped land lot covers 19,975 ft2, with a frontage of 93.17 ft on Broadway and a depth of 122.83 ft between 33rd and 34th Streets.
 The hotel comprises two 17-story structures on Broadway and 32nd Street, as well as a six-story wing on 33rd Street.

-The building shares the city block with the Hotel Pierrepont to the east.
-Other nearby structures include the Empire State Building to the northeast, Herald Towers to the north, Macy's Herald Square to the northwest, Manhattan Mall to the west, and the Hotel Pierrepont to the south.
-The 12-story 165-room Hotel Alcazar, at one time adjoined the Hotel Martinique on the north side of 34th Street, east of Broadway.
+The building shares the city block with the Hotel Pierrepont and the Hotel at Fifth Avenue (the former Aberdeen Hotel) to the east.
+Other nearby structures include the Empire State Building to the northeast, Herald Towers to the north, Macy's Herald Square to the northwest, Manhattan Mall to the west, and the former Grand Hotel and the Hotel Wolcott one block south.
+There were once several department stores to the west, while there are office and hotel buildings to the east.
+To the south are other former hotels including the Gilsey House and Grand Hotel.
+The 12-story, 165-room Hotel Alcazar at one time adjoined the Hotel Martinique on the north side of 34th Street, east of Broadway.
 The Martinique also wrapped around a 20-story hotel at the southeast corner of Broadway and 33rd Street.
 An entrance to the New York City Subway's 34th Street–Herald Square station and to the PATH system's adjacent 33rd Street station is directly outside the hotel, within Greeley Square.

 Architecture

+Henry Janeway Hardenbergh designed the Martinique Hotel in the French Renaissance style.
 The hotel is variously described as being 16, 17, or 19 stories high.
-The design "capitalized on the openness of Greeley Square" (now Herald Square).
+The design "capitalized on the openness of Greeley Square".
 A 1918 publication stated: "New York is noted for its beautiful buildings, and the Martinique is no exception".
 The building is a New York City designated landmark and is also part of the Historic Hotels of America.
+It was listed on the National Register of Historic Places in 2025.